Philip Agee: Inside the Company: CIA Diary

 Agee helped bug the United Arab Republic code-room in Montevideo, Uruguay, with two contact microphones placed on the ceiling of the room below.

 On December 12, 1965, Agee visited senior Uruguayan military and police officers at a Montevideo police headquarters.
 He realized that the screaming he heard from a nearby cell was the torturing of a Uruguayan, whose name he had given to the police as someone to watch.
 The Uruguayan senior officers simply turned up a radio report of a soccer game to drown out the screams.

 Agee also ran CIA operations within the 1968 Mexico City Olympic Games and he witnessed the events of the Tlatelolco massacre.

 Agee identified President José Figueres Ferrer of Costa Rica, President Luis Echeverría Álvarez (1970–1976) of Mexico and President Alfonso López Michelsen (1974–1978) of Colombia as CIA collaborators or agents.

 Following this he details how he resigned from the CIA and began writing the book, conducting research in Cuba, London and Paris.
-During this time he said that the CIA spied on him.
+During this time, he said the CIA spied on him.
 The cover of the book featured an image of the bugged typewriter given to Agee by a CIA agent as part of their surveillance and attempts to stop publication of the book.
+According to a former CIA officer, David Atlee Phillips, when the CIA discovered that Agee was going to publish a book it began what Phillips refers to as "a program of cauterization", wherein every CIA official and agent known to Agee were "terminated, and some relocated for their safety; and every operation which Agee might have been privy to was being terminated".
+Phillips says that this cost the Agency millions of dollars.

-In 1982, the United States Congress passed the Intelligence Identities Protection Act (IIPA), legislation that seemed directly aimed at Agee's works.
-The law later figured in the 2003 Valerie Plame affair.
+In response to Agee's book, and to the disclosing of covert CIA agents in the "Naming Names" column of CAIB, the United States Congress would pass the 1982 Intelligence Identities Protection Act, which made it a crime to intentionally reveal the identity of a covert intelligence officer.
+Use of the law was later considered during the 2003 Valerie Plame affair.